Publius04/Portfolio/README.md

 # PortfolioProjects

+Below are summaries of each project, in order.
+Enjoy!

 ### 1. shopping_stock_checker.py

 This project was completed for a client who wanted to be notified via text when a product became available for purchase.
 The included code scraped website data for product availability and notified the client's personal phone via sms messaging.